Promoting Environmental Management

 Tokio Marine Group’s Vision for Biodiversity

 Preserving biodiversity translates into a variety of benefits, namely, lower emissions of greenhouse gases, mitigation of disaster risks from tsunamis and revitalization of regional economies, and contributes to the creation of a sustainable future.
 Tokio Marine Group recognizes the importance of achieving the goals of the Convention on Biological Diversity, the Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (Washington Convention).
-In addition, based on the vision outlined below, Tokio Marine Group contributes to the preservation of biodiversity through reduction of paper usage as well as mangrove planting overseas and environmental enlightenment programs in Japan.
+In addition, based on the vision outlined below, Tokio Marine Group contributes to the preservation of biodiversity through the reduction of paper usage as well as mangrove planting overseas and environmental enlightenment programs in Japan.
 This vision draws on Guidelines for Private Sector Engagement in Biodiversity issued by the Ministry of the Environment, Millennium Ecosystem Assessment and The Economics of Ecosystems and Biodiversity (TEEB) as members of the United Nations Environment Programme Finance Initiative (UNEP FI) and the Promotion Partners program under The Declaration of Biodiversity by Nippon Keidanren.

 - Tokio Marine Group’s Vision for Biodiversity